-- Commercial paper must be rated with the highest short-term credit rating category of any two NRSROs at the time of purchase.
+- Commercial Paper must be purchased on the secondary market and may not be purchased directly from the issuer. - Commercial paper must be rated with the highest short-term credit rating category of any two NRSROs at the time of purchase.
 If the commercial paper is rated by more than two major NRSROs, it must have the highest rating from all of them. - Any commercial paper purchased with a maturity longer than 100 days must also have an underlying long-term senior unsecured credit rating at the time of purchase in one of the three highest rating categories of an NRSRO. - The percentage of commercial paper that may be purchased from any single issuer is 3% of the assets of the total portfolio. - Issuer constraints will apply to the combined holdings of corporate notes and commercial paper holdings.